erikdovgan/summer-school/README.md

 3. Create Conda environment:
    conda env create -n synergy-summer-school -f environment.yml
-4. Activate environment (to be done each time you open a new terminal window): activate synergy-summer-school    (windows) or source activate synergy-summer-school   (linux)
+4. Activate environment (to be done each time you open a new terminal window):
+Windows:
+   activate synergy-summer-school
+Linux:
+   source activate synergy-summer-school

+# Compiling external library
+If the precompiled libraries (EvaluationFunctions.so or EvaluationFunctions.dll) are not compatible with the local system, they should be recompiled.
+To this end, execute:
+Windows:
+   g++ -c EvaluationFunctions.cpp
+   g++ -shared -o EvaluationFunctions.dll EvaluationFunctions.o -Wl,--out-implib,libexample_dll.a
+Linux:
+   g++ -fPIC -shared EvaluationFunctions.cpp -o EvaluationFunctions.so

 # Running
 1. Execute command:
    jupyter notebook --notebook-dir=.